tenstorrent/tt-tutorial/tt-forge/tt-torch/codegen_hf_tutorial.md

 This section takes the code sample from the last section and shows you what changes need to be made for use with Tenstorrent hardware and the TT-Torch frontend.
 The key changes are:

 * `tokenizer.pad_token_id` is set - This ensures the input is all of the same fixed length.
 Without this change, every time input of a different length is encountered, it triggers a recompile.
 When the max number of recompilations is reached, the compiler will give up on compiling the function, resulting in a warning message.
 The model still runs, but in eager mode, which is much slower.
-* `torch.bfloat16` - TT-Torch is designed for Tenstorrent hardware, which is optimized for `bfloat16`.
-It offers the same dynamic range as `float32`, with much faster performance on Tenstorrent hardware and lower bandwidth and memory usage.
+* `torch.bfloat16` - It offers the same dynamic range as `float32`, with much faster performance on Tenstorrent hardware and lower bandwidth and memory usage.
 * `cc = CompilerConfig()` - This is for TT-Torch's compiler.
 Learn more about the available options in [utils.py](https://github.com/tenstorrent/tt-torch/blob/main/tt_torch/tools/utils.py)
 * `BackendOptions()` - This lets you choose different options you may want to add when using the TT-Torch compiler, for example if you want to enable async execution or manually cleanup runtime tensors.
 Learn more about the available options in [backend.py](https://github.com/tenstorrent/tt-torch/blob/main/tt_torch/dynamo/backend.py)